 Household chemicals are essential during cleaning, but it is vital to remember they are dangerous when improperly used.
 Below are the best home cleaning chemicals that need proper handling and storage to maintain safety.

-Ammonia is a high irritant and powerful fume to the eyes, skin, throat, and lungs.
+Ammonia is a highly irritant and powerful fume to the eyes, skin, throat, and lungs.
 The smartest precaution to safeguard one’s health is wearing a face mask, goggles, and heavy-duty gloves when handling ammonia.

 Bleach is another dangerous but helpful cleanser.
 It has corrosive properties that are dangerous to human beings.
 A combination of ammonia and bleach is hazardous as they create a deadly gas.